QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 QBlade-EE can also be executed in a command line interface (CLI).
 The main purpose of QBlade's CLI is to batch-process large sets of simulations in parallel while reducing any computational overhead from the GUI.
 When processing large sets of simulations a single instance of QBlade will act as the *thread manager*, in charge of creating new QBlade instances for each simulation that is evaluated and queuing these simulations over all available threads.
 This approach has the advantage of being highly robust, as if one simulation crashes for any reason it wont affect any other simulation and the batch run will still complete without the need for user intervention.
 This section details the functionality of the QBlade CLI and its options.

-To start QBlade in CLI mode simply call QBlade's executable from a command window while adding the parameter :code:`-cmd` to indicate that instead of starting QBlade in GUI mode it will be operated in CLI mode.
+To start QBlade in CLI mode simply call QBlade's executable from the command line while adding the parameter :code:`-cmd` to indicate that instead of starting QBlade in GUI mode it will be operated in CLI mode.

 :code:`QBladeEE -cmd`